Tw1ddle/WebGL-Distance-Fields/README.md

 * Written using [Haxe](http://haxe.org/) and [three.js](http://threejs.org/).

 ## License ##
-The demo webpage is CC BY-NC.
 The distance field shaders are in the public domain.
-The rest is MIT, unless otherwise noted.
+The rest is MIT licensed, except where noted otherwise.